Boise Airport: Facilities

 In the year ending May 31, 2023, the airport had 139,983 aircraft operations, average 383 per day: 46% general aviation, 39% airline, 9% air taxi, and 5% military.
 273 aircraft were then based at this airport: 147 single-engine, 22 multi-engine, 37 jet, 17 helicopter and 50 military.
 Of the top 100 United States airports, BOI is among four airports that does not charge a PFC.

 The airport can handle minor maintenance and repairs through fixed-base operators Jackson Jet Center, Turbo Air and Western Aircraft.

 Law enforcement is handled by the Boise Police Department (BPD).
 In 2006, the Airport Division had an authorized strength of 1 lieutenant, 2 sergeants, and 28 officers, and there were five TSA certified K-9 units trained in explosive detection.

-The original layout was the primary runway (10R/28L) with two others at 6000 ft, both are retired but still visible as taxiways.
-The north–south runway (offset slightly northeast) was aligned with present-day S. Zeppelin Street (approximately with Owyhee Street to the north), and the east–west runway was offset slightly southwest.
-The intersection point of the two former runways was on today's main taxiway, near the terminal.
-The second parallel runway (10L/28R) was extended 2300 ft to the east in 1998.
+The original layout was the primary runway (10R/28L) at 8800 ft, with two others at 6000 ft, both are retired but still visible as taxiways.
+The north–south runway (16/34, offset slightly northeast, now taxiway E) was aligned with present-day S. Zeppelin Street (approximately with Owyhee Street to the north), and the east–west runway (7/25, now taxiway F) was offset slightly southwest.
+The intersection point of the two former runways was on today's main taxiway A, near the terminal.
+The second parallel runway (10L/28R) was formerly 7400 ft; it was extended east from taxiway C in 1998, which raised the field elevation 14 ft.